Five Tips on Protecting Children from a Hostile Parent During a Divorce in Arizona

 Courts Offer Help

 Arizona family courts offer mediation, and many require it, for disputes involving the kids.
-In mediation, the parents meet with a neutral trained mediator to discuss the law, the kids and the options.
+In mediation, the parents meet with a neutral trained mediator to discuss the law, the kids, and the options.
 The parents may meet the mediator together or separately.
 Neither party is forced to compromise in a mediation.
 Nobody can force you to agree to a parenting plan.
 But hearing a neutral third party discuss the law and how it applies to your case can be persuasive.
 It often helps convince a belligerent spouse to act more reasonably.

 Parental coordination is another source of help.
-It’s an underutilized, yet highly effective resource for parents in a high-conflict custody case.
+It’s an underutilized, yet a highly effective resource for parents in a high-conflict custody case.
 The court appoints a parenting coordinator to help the parents resolve child-related issues.

-Usually a parental coordinator comes in after the court enters final orders in the case.
+Usually, a parental coordinator comes in after the court enters final orders in the case.
 The coordinator assists with interpreting and enforcing the orders.
 Sometimes a court appoints a parenting coordinator before the final orders.